HOW TO WOO A WOMAN

 Scalp psoriasis is a common skin disorder that produces raised, reddish, and often scaly patches.
 It can appear as one or multiple patches on the scalp, affect the entire scalp, and spread beyond the scalp to the forehead, back of the neck, or behind the ears.

 Scalp psoriasis is not contagious.
 Like other types of psoriasis, its exact cause is unknown.
-But it's believed to result from an abnormality of the immune system that causes skin cells to grow too quickly and build up as patches.
+But it's believed to result from an immune system abnormality that causes skin cells to grow too quickly and build up as patches.
 You may be more likely to develop scalp psoriasis if psoriasis runs in your family.

 Recommended Related to Psoriasis